himelbrand/react-native-ble-peripheral/README.md

 # React Native BLE Peripheral
+Native BLE Peripheral in React Native (no support for IOS at the moment)

+## Welcome!

-Native call forwarding in React Native (no support for IOS at the moment) Welcome! this is a simulator for a BLE peripheral, to help with testing BLE apps without an actual peripheral BLE device this project is not yet complete, for all ready parts see documentation below.
+this is a simulator for a BLE peripheral, to help with testing BLE apps without an actual peripheral BLE device this project is not yet complete, for all ready parts see documentation below.